 Second-degree burns are moderate to severe burns, causing damage to both layers of skin.
 Second-degree burns cause the skin to appear swollen and red and also cause blistering of the affected area.
-Scarring is also possible once a second-degree burn has healed which may take 2-3 weeks or longer.
+Scarring is also possible once a second-degree burn has healed, which may take 2 to 3 weeks or longer.

-Third-degree burns (full thickness burns) happen when the burn goes through the layers of the skin and causes scarring.
+Third-degree burns happen when the burn goes through the layers of the skin and causes scarring.
 The burn affects the layer of fat underneath the dermis, can damage nerve endings, causing numbness, and the skin may appear leathery and white.
-Third-degree burns require proper cleansing, administration of IV fluids, antibiotics, and possible skin grafts or artificial skin.
-The time it takes a third-degree burn to heal depends on the severity of the burn.
+Third-degree burns require proper cleansing, administration of IV fluids, antibiotics and possible skin grafts or artificial skin.

-Fourth-degree burns are of grave prognosis.
+Fourth-degree burns have a bad prognosis.
 They extend completely through both layers of skin and the adipose tissue to underlying bones and muscles.
 A fourth-degree burn can require tissue removal and amputation.
 It also can lead to death.

-Many burn victims have skin damage that requires extensive surgeries, lengthy hospital stays and painful rehabilitation and may leave life-long damage.
-Severe burn injuries may change the quality of life, the mobility, or the way a victim is able to complete tasks.
-Victims may be unable to have what’s considered a normal life or to be employed.
-Instead, they may spend much of their life dealing with the high costs of medical treatments.
+Many burn victims have skin damage which requires extensive surgeries, lengthy hospital stays and painful rehabilitation.
+They may suffer life-long damage.
+Severe burn injuries may change the quality of life, the mobility or the way a victim is able to complete daily tasks.
+Victims may be unable to have a normal life or to get employed.
+Instead, they may spend much of their life dealing with the high costs of medical treatment.

 How Can The Offices of Sean M. Cleary Help You in a Car Accident Involving Automobile Fire?